Types of Brownfields Grant Funding

 Annual Environmental Workforce Development and Job Training grants allow nonprofit and other organizations to recruit, train, and place predominantly low-income and minority, unemployed and under-employed people living in areas affected by solid and hazardous waste.
 Residents learn the skills needed to secure full-time, sustainable employment in the environmental field, including assessment and cleanup.
 These green jobs reduce environmental contamination and build more sustainable futures for communities.

-- Grant Fact Sheets
+- Fact Sheets on Grant Funded Projects

 - For Current Job Training Grantees, Report Grant Activities in ACRES